Ashwagandha: Depression & Anxiety Treatment With Natural Remedies

 Will I be OK without antidepressants for my depression?

-Research shows that antidepressants can be helpful for people with moderate, severe, and chronic depression.
+Findings suggest that antidepressants can be helpful for people with moderate, severe, and chronic depression.
 If you have mild depression, your doctor may only recommend antidepressants if other treatments, like talk therapy and lifestyle changes, do not help your symptoms.

 Can you stay on antidepressants for life?

-What is the world's no. 1 antidepressant?
+What is the world's No. 1 antidepressant?

 What is the strongest antidepressant?